magepages/mpdocs/docs/product-attachments/index.md

 * **Status**: Choose "Enable" so that the attached file can display on the Frontend.
 * **Store View**: One website can have many store views.
 Product Attachment only displays in the selected store views.
-* **Customer Group**: Stipulate which customer group can see and perform actions with the attached file.
+* **Customer Group**: Stipulate which customer group can see the attached file.
 * **Logged in Customer**: Select "Yes" to allow only customers who are logged into the store to view/download the file
+* **Verified buyers**:
-* **Verified buyers**: Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
+  * Select "Yes" to indicate for customers who have purchased the product to view/download the attached file.
+  * In case, `Logged in Customer = No`: Customers don't need to purchase the products, they can also view/download the file

 * **Customer Action**:
   * **View Online**: Customers who meet the conditions of the Store, Group, Login and Verify will be able to view the contents of the attached file.
   * **Download**: Customers who meet the conditions of Store, Group, Login and Verify will be able to download attachments